Grand Union Orchestra: Youth Orchestra

 The Grand Union Youth Orchestra (GUYO) was founded in 2007 to bring together young musicians aged 12–26 who wish to explore the world's major musical cultures.
+GUYO's first coordinator was Jack Bicker, who worked with Tony Haynes on setting up the project.

 Free monthly masterclasses and workshops are given by professional musicians including regular members of Grand Union Orchestra such as Claude Deppa and Louise Elliott.
 Primarily based in London, GUYO also operates regularly in Cambridge, Croydon and Essex.

 As well as aiming to give young people an educational experience for its own sake, the Youth Orchestra offers a pathway for upcoming musicians to the full Grand Union Orchestra, which has seen several musicians join the senior ensemble.
 Young people who play non-Western instruments are particularly encouraged to join the ensemble.
 With a focus on improvisation skills, the Youth Orchestra explores music from the cultures flourishing in London today.

 In 2018, the Youth Orchestra was sponsored by the Ronnie Scott Charitable Foundation for a series of jazz and world music workshops.

 In 2019, the Youth Orchestra performed at the All Points East festival in Victoria Park, east London.

 The composition of the group is truly international, reflecting the multicultural nature of London.
 Members' countries and regions of origin include Bulgaria, Cyprus, Greece, Italy, Portugal, Turkey, Bangladesh, China, India, East Africa, South Africa and the Caribbean.